HonghyokKim/US_COVID_RACE/README.md

 Regression_Data.csv: data used for regresion analysis and geographical distributions of variables (Figure 2 in the main text and S1 Figure)

 Timeseries_Data.csv: data used for time-series of COVID19 outcomes (Figure 3 in the main text)

+R Codes are now updating to make them shorter and conciser.